wethod/learning-center-source/content/pipeline/index.md

 * Customer contact details
 * Project details
 * People working on the project
-* Goal
+* Project Goal
-* Links to planning, project report and budget.
+* Links to Planning, Project report and Budget.

 To access a project timeline go to: